-SAFE ABORTION
+ABORTION

-- of maternal death and morbidity.
-Approximately 45% of all abortions performed globally are unsafe, with 97% occurring in low-income countries (WHO, 2021a). - In 2022, 91 million women lived in one of the 23 countries where abortion is prohibited altogether (WALM, 2022). - abortion regulations, the rate of unsafe abortions is much higher than in countries with less restrictive laws (Ganatra et al., 2017).
+- Unsafe abortion is a primary cause of maternal death and morbidity.
+Approximately 45% of all abortions performed globally are unsafe, with 97% occurring in low-income countries (WHO, 2021a). - In 2022, 91 million women lived in one of the 23 countries where abortion is prohibited altogether (WALM, 2022). - In countries with highly restrictive abortion regulations, the rate of unsafe abortions is much higher than in countries with less restrictive laws (Ganatra et al., 2017).

-PRACTICES AFFECTING INTEGRITY
+PRACTICES AFFECTING BODY INTEGRITY

-- ed 200 million girls worldwide (UNICEF.
-2023b). - FGM is still almost universal in some of these countries, with 90% of girls affected in Guinea.
-Mali, and Somalia (the latter case reaching 99%) (UNICEF, 2023b).
+- FGM is estimated to have affected 200 million girls worldwide (UNICEF, 2023b). - FGM is still almost universal in some of these countries, with 90% of girls affected in Guinea, Mali, and Somalia (the latter case reaching 99%) (UNICEF, 2023b).